yuyangdanny/yuyangdanny.github.io/content/publication/comference-paper/index.md

   </html>

   The ultimate goal of this technology transfer project was to aid in improving factory production efficiency through an AI detection system capable of analyzing scenes.
-Additionally, the system was designed for rapid optimization through new data, highlighting strategic thinking and a deep understanding of business objectives.
+Additionally, the system was designed for rapid optimization through new data, highlighting strategic thinking and a deep understanding of business objectives. [check deom](https://snapshots.raintank.io/dashboard/snapshot/)

   ### Project Achievements and Technical Contributions
   * Managed data processing on a large scale, handling surveillance camera that amounts to millions of images per day.
 This highlights the <u style="color: #7dafe2;">large scale</u> of <u style="color: #7dafe2;">data processing</u> challenges faced and tackled.